Nordic-Dev/iis-url-rewrite-https/README.md

 # IIS HTTPS Rewrite Rule
-In order to automatically rewrite request from http --> https in .Net websites add this url rewrite rule to your <rules> in the web.config.
+Automatically rewrite requests from http --> https in .Net websites add this url rewrite rule to your <rules> in the web.config.

   ```
  <rules>